 Create Bookmarks From Text File

 New bookmarks can be added to the PDF document from a control ASCII text file.
-The control file format is a comma-delimited ASCII text that contains bookmark titles and their optional attributes such as text style, color, zoom, destination page, open/close state, named destination and optional keywords for specifying bookmark actions.
-The following bookmark actions are supported: "Go to a page in current document", "Go to a page in another document", "Open a web link", "Open a file", "Execute menu item".
-Multilevel bookmark hierarchy can be defined by properly indenting each bookmark definition record.
+The control file format is a delimited ASCII text (comma, tab, semicolon, and space delimiters are supported) that contains bookmark titles and their optional attributes such as text style, color, zoom, destination page, open/close state, named destination and optional keywords for specifying bookmark actions.
+The following bookmark actions are supported:

 Preparing a Bookmark Control File